-5 Types of Garden Trowels & Their Uses (With Pictures)
+5 Types of Garden Trowels: Uses, Pros, & Cons (With Pictures)

 If you are a new gardener, you likely know that there are many tools that you will need to purchase, depending on the job that you are trying to complete, and the trowel is one of them.
 However, a trip to the store will show that several different kinds are available, and knowing which one to choose can be challenging.
 If this sounds like your situation, keep reading as we provide you with a list of all the different kinds and explain what they are used for.

 1. Dixter Trowel